ossrs/oryx/DEVELOPER.md

 The following are the update records for the SRS Stack server.

 * v5.13:
     * Fix bug for vlive and transcript. v5.13.1
+    * Support AWS Lightsail install script. v5.13.2
 * v5.12
     * Refine local variable name conf to config. v5.12.1
     * Add forced exit on timeout for program termination. v5.12.1